travel refund assistant

 - Signature (please sign by hand)

-#11 Updated by Florian Effenberger about 1 year ago
+#11 Updated by Florian Effenberger over 1 year ago

 Let's also have a look at https://github.com/openSUSE/travel-support-program which might help out a lot

-#12 Updated by Florian Effenberger 12 months ago
+#12 Updated by Florian Effenberger over 1 year ago

 Two more thoughts, because that is currently nagging me a lot: